These guidelines cover the best practices for creating Visual Studio Code extensions.

 Notifications display brief information that is surfaced from the bottom right of VS Code.
 You can send three types of notifications:

 It's important to limit the number of notifications sent in order to respect the user's attention.
+To help guide your decision on whether or not you should show a notification, please follow our notification decision tree:

 This notification appears after the user runs an Update version command.
 Notice that there are no additional actions and is purely informational.